anonymokata/0bfd1a18-b23f-11ea-8fd3-82b6a0d8fad5/README.md

 ### Commands to run

-To run the program, use `npm start`, after the aforementioned `npm install`.
+To run the demo, use `npm run demo`, after the aforementioned `npm install`.
+To run all Jest tests + generate coverage use `npm run test`.

 ---

 Additional options are listed in the `package.json` and include:

--   `npm run test` - Executes all Jest tests + generates coverage.
+-   `npm run test` - .
 -   `npm run clean` - Removes lingering source map + coverage files.
 Please run this in-between generating new coverage reports / making code alterations.
 -   `npm run lint` - Validates code is linted.